 Price Trends

-In December 2025, container shipping rates from China to the UK are experiencing a holiday-driven uptick but remain volatile, likely ranging between $3,500-$5,000 per FEU (40-foot equivalent unit) for the China-to-Northern Europe route (including the UK).
-This reflects a balance between seasonal demand and structural pressures:
+In February 2026, container shipping rates from China to the UK/EU are continuing a downward trajectory due to weak pre- and post-CNY demand, likely ranging between $2,100-$3,000 per FEU (40-foot equivalent unit) for the China-to-Northern Europe route (including the UK).
+This reflects softening from January levels:

 Route Changes